The pickups that rocked the world!

 Secondly, the phase cancellation also cancelled some of the guitar’s high frequencies, whilst reinforcing the lower frequencies.
 The result?
 Thick, rich, powerful guitar tone that has characterised the tone of Les Paul instruments ever since.

 The PAF is no longer available, but Gibson has a far wider range of pickups that offer classic PAF tones and beyond.
-For example, the new Gibson Les Paul Traditional emulate these classic tones, using the Burstbucker pickups described below.
+For example, the Gibson Les Paul Standard 50s emulate these classic tones, using the Burstbucker pickups described below.

 The original PAF humbuckers varied hugely due to several factors.
 Firstly, whilst Alnico magnets were always used, the type of magnet (2, 3, 4, or 5) could vary.
 As these have different magnetic properties, the characteristic tone of the pickup could vary considerably.